Micha-L-Davis/Micha-L-Davis.github.io/reading-notes/code-401.md

 ## Elastic Beanstalk

 Elastic Beanstalk (EB) is a tool that handles the creation of virtual machines on EC2.
 It automates several of the build options, removing some of the set-up steps required to get a VM running and hosting an app.
 It also offers scaling solutions and load balance]ing for your server, cutting down the maintenence time/effort required to keep a server going.
 The CLI offers a convenient means to automate this process.

+---

+# AWS: S3 and Lambda

+## AWS S3

+Simple Storage Service (S3) is a secure data storage and retrieval system.
+Data is organized into 'buckets' which can contain 'objects' of data.
+This service can be used to store and analize large quantities of discrete data obkects, store backups of critical data, archive old data, or add scalability to cloud-native applications.

+## AWS Lambda

+Lambda is a service for providing 'serverless' computing.
+Code is stored on the cloud as a function which can be called using event triggers.
+The function is assigned an allocation of memory and processing power necessary for it to run.
+Several instances of the same function can be called concurrently, allowing for highly scalable systems that respond to user demand.
+Lambda integrates with other AWS services to provide complete support for serverless applications.
+This service is good for applications where self-contained tasks have a short runtime, and where there is a wide gradient of high and low activity levels on the application.